cwray-tech/laravel-large-website-sitemap-example/README.md

+# Laravel Large Website Sitemap Example

 ## Create a sitemap for a large website
-If you ever wanted to build a sitemap for a large website, you may have wondered how to do it.
+If you ever wanted to build a sitemap for a large website built in Laravel, you may have wondered how to do it.
+This repository is an example of one way you could build your sitemap in Laravel.

 ## About this project

 This is a simple Laravel 8 project that shows how you can create a custom sitemap in Laravel for a web application that contains thousands of records.
+Most everything is translatable to any Laravel version.

 You can [read the full tutorial on my website here.](https://chriswray.dev/posts/how-to-create-a-sitemap-in-laravel-for-a-website-that-contains-thousands-of-records)